 Most business owners buy general liability insurance because it covers events that almost every business faces, while professional liability insurance is usually only purchased in certain industries.
 General liability costs around $400 to $600 per year for most small business owners.
 On the other hand, professional liability can cost between $500 and $3,500 annually.

 General liability insurance covers costs if a third party, such as a customer or client, accuses your business of causing them physical injury, property damage, or reputational harm.
 Policies typically pay for the third party’s medical or repair bills or your legal fees, including court-awarded judgements, if they decided to sue.

-Some examples of events that trigger general liability coverage include:
+Some examples of what general liability covers include:

 - Property damage: A neighbor’s office floods after a pipe bursts in your place of business.